Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 Slytherin House traditionally produces Politicians, Power Brokers, and Publicists.

-And a functioning society needs both.
+And a functioning society needs all of them.

 Of course the Leaders and the Politicians both tend to be vying for the same constituency, so there is a considerable potential for rivalry there.
 And it sometimes gets a bit heated.